On Noncoherent Multiple-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Proof of Lemma

 \section{{Proof of Lemma \ref{DT_Lem_1}}}

-To prove Lemma~\ref{DT_Lem_1}, we analyze in Section~\ref{Sec_pf_Lem1_A} the information density $i(T,\rho)$ for USTM inputs and express it in terms of the singular values of $\mathbf{Y}$.\footnote{Throughout this appendix, the subscript $\ell$ is immaterial and therefore omitted.} The asymptotic behavior of these singular values in the limit as $\rho$ tends to infinity is studied in Section~\ref{Sec_pf_Lem1_B}.
-The convergence of the channel dispersion, and hence Lemma~\ref{DT_Lem_1}, is proved in Section~\ref{Sec_pf_Lem1_C}.
-Some auxiliary derivations are deferred to Section~\ref{sub:(107)}.
+To prove Lemma~\ref{DT_Lem_1}, we analyze in Appendix~\ref{Sec_pf_Lem1_A} the USTM information density $i^{(U)}(\mathbf{X};\mathbf{Y})$ and express it in terms of the singular values of $\mathbf{Y}$.\footnote{Throughout this appendix, the subscript $\ell$ is immaterial and therefore omitted.} The asymptotic behavior of these singular values in the limit as $\rho$ tends to infinity is studied in Appendix~\ref{Sec_pf_Lem1_B}.
+The convergence of the channel dispersion, and hence Lemma~\ref{DT_Lem_1}, is proved in Appendix~\ref{Sec_pf_Lem1_C}.
+Some auxiliary derivations are deferred to Appendix~\ref{sub:(107)}.